Official Art Website of Niko Zinovii

 Although Niko professes that his great interest lies in science, his passion in political and philosophical ideology, he finds himself, at times, an artist at heart, a writer, finding fulfillment in the realm of creativity.
 Thus on most weekends Niko writes and indulges in poetry and art.

-In addition to the creative works found on this website, Niko had contributed the theme and the original illustrative artwork for the Upside Down Animals (UDA) children's picture book series, published by Painting Daydreams.
+In addition to the creative works found on this website, Niko had contributed the animal opposites theme, a number of titles, and the original illustrative artwork for the Upside Down Animals (UDA) children's picture book series, published by Painting Daydreams.

 Studio